 The print edition of TCR is published three times a year.
 A pdf version is available for purchase simultaneously.
-Our website also features a free supplementary edition called ti-TCR | a web folio, published three times a year.
+Our website features a free e-magazine called ti-TCR | a web folio, also published three times a year.

 The Capilano Review is well known for its interviews with writers and artists.

 Our website features a free podcast subscription to regular releases of audio and video recordings of readings and interviews conducted on the Capilano campus since 1972.

 Occasionally we make our subscriber list available to like-minded literary and arts publications.
 To be excluded from these mailings, please contact the TCR office email@example.com; 604.984.1712.

 The Capilano Review was founded in 1972 by Pierre Coupey at Capilano College.
 Since then editors have included Bill Schermbrucker, Ann Rosenberg, Dorothy Jantzen, Bob Sherrin, Ryan Knighton, Sharon Thesen, Jenny Penberthy, and Brook Houglum.

 Since 1978, TCR has received numerous awards for excellence: eight gold and silver awards for fiction and poetry from The National Magazine Foundation, one Journey Prize, two Western Magazine Awards, and one Association for Canadian Studies Award of Merit in recognition of outstanding contributions to the development of Canadian Studies.